sedysen/OpenHVSR-Inversion/README.md

 Latest Version: v2.0 (beta)
 	This has many more features compared with version 1.0.
 	It has been extensively tested, however few bugs may still exist.
-	For this reason, I indicated tis as a 'beta' version
+	For this reason, I indicated this as a 'beta' version

 Last stable version: v1.0